 March 8, 2018 Phase 1 of the Brucellosis Vaccine ...

 January 22, 2018 Judges have praised the quality ...

 September 28, 2017 Additional prizes have been aw...

-The evaluation uses a mixed-methods approach drawing from the framework developed to evaluate innovation challenges.
-The evaluation uses three primary methods—a qualitative assessment, counterfactual disease study, and cost-effectiveness simulations.
-The Evaluator will assess the ability of the incentive to stimulate private sector involvement and innovation and ultimately to spur the development of an improved vaccine.
+The evaluation uses a mixed-methods approach involving three primary methods to evaluate innovation challenges: a qualitative assessment, counterfactual disease study, and cost-effectiveness simulations.
+Through this approach, the Evaluator assesses the ability of the incentive to stimulate private sector involvement and innovation and ultimately to spur the development of an improved vaccine.

 The Evaluator completed the baseline evaluation in May 2019.
 The first annual review is forthcoming in Spring 2020.